Analysis¶

 Projections¶

-- There are more clean ways of analyzing events and their impact on the price than conventional backtesting.
-Meet projections!
-Not only they can allow you to assess the performance of events visually and quantitatively, but they also can enable you to project events into the future for assistance in trading.
-That is possible by extracting the price range after each event, putting all the price ranges into a multidimensional array, and deriving the confidence intervals and other meaningful statistics from that array.
-Combined with patterns, these are a quantitative analyst's dream tools!
+Not only can they help you assess event performance visually and quantitatively, but they can also project events into the future to support trading.
+This is done by extracting the price range after each event, collecting all these price ranges into a multidimensional array, and then deriving confidence intervals and other useful statistics from that array.
+When combined with patterns, these tools are a quantitative analyst's dream!

 Tutorial